 Several sections that are still ripio (unpaved) currently have work in progress to pave them, which has meant works machinery, traffic build ups and even a replacement boat service to miss a few km that was impassable due to road works.
 Despite this it has been so good to be riding bikes in glorious weather.

 One of the main attractions on this stretch of road is the Ventisquero Colgante, a hanging glacier located in a national park just south of Puyuhuapi.
 We wild camped on a river bank the night before heading into the park and we got up pretty early to walk up to the viewpoint for the glacier.
 This turned out to be a great decision, the morning was cooler for the 3.3km hike up and we had the mirador (viewpoint) all to ourselves.
 The glacier itself was stunning, even after seeing Perito Moreno and O’Higgins we were still impressed.
 Even moreso when a handful of minutes after arriving at the top we saw the glacier calve some huge chunks off the front of itself.
 The noise was even more incredible than other glaciers as the ice drops several hundred metres onto the rocks below, and the sound reverberates down the valley.
 That made our day, and it was only 10:30.
-(The middle waterfall in the picture below isn’t actually a waterfall, it’s the chunk of ice falling from the glacier!)
+(What looks like the middle waterfall in the picture below isn’t actually a waterfall, it’s the chunk of ice falling from the glacier!)

 At the town of La Junta a little further up the Carretera we needed to take a detour from the regular way up Ruta 7.
 There had been a landslide near Villa Santa Lucia that had devastated the village and destroyed the road.
 Our next stop was to be Puerto Raul Marin Balmaceda (RMB), a tiny village on an island separated from the mainland by Rio Palena and the fjord of the Pacific Ocean.

-Travelling is all about meeting new people and during our rest day in La Junta the 2 Australians I mentioned earlier arrived at our hostel.
+Travelling is all about meeting new people and during our rest day in La Junta the 2 Australians we mentioned earlier arrived at our hostel.
 Luke and Lucy were heading the same way as us so we spent a few awesome days riding together.
 Our first stop was Termas El Sauce, a natural hot spring on the way to RMB.
 After it was recommended by two different locals we couldn’t resist.
 It didn’t disappoint.
 It was a really nice camping area next to a typically clear Patagonian river that just happened to have a volcanic spring that pumped out water at 85 degrees!
 The mix of the river and the spring made for a perfectly warm place to relax and unwind tired cycling legs.

 Carrying on the relaxing theme, we arrived in RMB the next day and discovered miles of sand dunes and volcanic beach and it seemed rude not to camp there for the night.
 Watching the sun go down around a camp fire on the beach with new friends was perfect.
 Though once the sun had gone down the real show began.
 The evening was cloudless and the small village of RMB has no electric after midnight so the Milky Way was completely visible in the night sky.
 It was beautiful, and something we had never seen so clearly before.
 Both of us decided we need to learn how to photo it before the next perfect night like this one.